Hesse73/Auctionformer_codes/README.md

-# www24-auctionformer
+# Auctionformer_codes

-Source code for Auctionformer
+Auctionformer: A Unified Deep Learning Algorithm for Solving Optimal Strategies in Auction Games